Robin Middleburgh - Medicine & Healthcare in Ghana

 One of the highlights of my time in Ghana was my host family.
 I was a bit nervous about staying with a family during my time in Kumasi but I was always made to feel welcome and was always very well fed.
 The house was fine and very basic, as expected though I struggled to get used to sleeping under a mosquito net.
 I played a lot of soccer after returning home everyday with my host brother Shawn who was 8, and also helped him with homework etc. My host mum gave birth the first week I was there so it was very nice to have a newborn host brother.
 Sammy, my host dad was always kind and I was always made to feel part of the family.
 This really helped me during my time there.

 Another highlight was the trips at the weekend and spending time with other volunteers.
 I found it easy to get on with the others, especially as you all are in the same boat.
 Almost without exception every weekend I went on trips with other volunteers- my favorite was a trip to the north of the country with 3 others.
-We went on a safari, visited a slave camp, sat on a crocodile, were shown around a chief’s palace and also tried to get to a witch camp.
+We went on a safari, visited a slave camp, were shown around a chief’s palace and also tried to get to a witch camp.
 It was the most memorable weekend of my time in Ghana.

 One of the most unforgettable things about Ghana is the transport system, if you aren’t in a very unsteady taxi you would be traveling in an even more precarious tro tro.
 These are minibuses with no real passenger limit or comfort, but they are great fun.